 I would guesstimate that about 80% of the quotes from Wealth I've run across in my reading are those two sentences, absent their contexts.
-The main reason I believe that these abusers of meaning never get caught out is the fact that no one, including I would bet many of them, has ever read the actual books.
-And, based on that insight, my advice would be that if you want to create an ideological framework for an abusive set of practices that serves your self-interest at the expense of others, pick as your foundational texts books that are so long and boring that no one will ever read them.
+The main reason I believe that these abusers of meaning never get caught out is the fact that almost no one, including I would bet many of them, has ever read the actual books.
+And, based on that insight, my advice would be that if you want to create an ideological framework for an abusive set of practices that serves your self-interest at the expense of others, pick as your foundational texts books that are so long and boring no one will ever read them.
 You don't even have to read them yourself.
 Just rely on others to point out the few sentences from their many millions that serve your purposes.
 Then repeat them ad infinitum as if they are the word of God.

 I went on to read a bunch of other things about capitalism to try to fathom how we got from Smith to the aberration we are forced to endure today.
-One major transformation in the system occurred in the latter half of the 19th century, a couple of hundred years after Wealth was published.
+A series of major transformations in the system occurred in the latter half of the 19th century, less than a hundred years after Wealth was published, having generally to do with the working class conundrum that provoked this piece.
 Something that surprised me reading Wealth was the degree to which Smith saw "labour" as the primary value-adding factor in the workplace.
 Here are a few of the things he says about that: